RoseMgbii-b/tractusx-edc/dev-guide/ACCESS_CONTROL_GATEWAY_IMPLEMENTATION.md

         RateLimitStore rateLimitStore = new InMemoryRateLimitStore();

         // Create access control service
-        AccessControlService accessControlService = new AccessControlService(
+        GatewayService gatewayService = new GatewayService(
             rateLimitStore,
             monitor,
             config
         );

-        // Create and register filter for all API contexts AccessControlFilter filter = new AccessControlFilter(accessControlService, monitor);
+        // Create and register filter for all API contexts GatewayFilter filter = new GatewayFilter(gatewayService, monitor);

         // Register filter for all API contexts registerFilterForContext(ApiContext.PROTOCOL, filter);